can1283/can1283/README.md

 ## 💫 About Me:
-🚩I know HTML, CSS, JavaScript, C++, and SQL.<br>
-🎯I am developing myself in the web field and I aspire to become a full-stack developer.<br>
-🌏My hobbies are exercising and reading articles related to my field.<br>
-⭐Currently, I am enrolled in a 6-month software development support program prepared by Patika and Kodluyoruz.
+I am currently honing my skills in the field of web development with the aspiration of becoming a full-stack developer.
+Simultaneously, I am pursuing an associate degree in computer programming.
+Additionally, I am actively participating in a 6-month software development support program provided by Patika and Kodluyoruz.

 ## 🌐 Socials: